TomKealy/TomKealy.github.io/_posts/2025-01-10-ab-testing-for-bidding-strategies.md

     return bandwidth
 ```

 For our problem, we are interested in calculating the relative ROI of two bidding strategies on Google Smart Bidding.
-So we can use the following function:
+So we can use the following code:

 ```python
 import numpy as np